5 years ago marketers like you were probably still trying to make sense out of social media.

-Because of the real-time effect that people love about social media, coupled with the internet love for video.
+Because of the real-time effect that people love about social media, coupled with the internet’s love for video.

-You get to post what you’re doing, at the very moment you’re doing it, without subletting any memory from your smartphone.
+You get to post what you’re doing, at the very moment you’re doing it, without subletting any memory from your mobile device.

 In Periscope’s founder’s words,